jtsubcleff/2021fa-web/src/syllabus.md

 - The homework and exams may feel different from other classes.
   - Expect the homework to make you try things we haven't done in class.
 Expect to get stuck and to ask for help.
 Exams will be less expansive but will still require original thought.
   - Grading for both homework assignments and exams will have a high standard for precision.
 Because this class is about formalism, little details matter more than the general gist of the solution.
+- CS 4110 (undergraduate) and CS 5110 (MEng) are mostly the same, except for some extra assignments in the latter.

 [cms]: https://cmsx.cs.cornell.edu/
 [ed]: https://edstem.org